phmarek/hantek-dso2000-quick-fetch/README.md

 Pressing the button once more will switch to the quick fetch functionality and so will stop your USB console again.

+Another (better!) way is to use /DavidAlfa/s kernel image that supports USB networking - then you can let the script fetch data via IP, and can SSH into the DSO in parallel!

 # *Manual* Installation

 *BE CAREFUL -- YOU NEED TO KNOW WHAT YOU'RE DOING!
 YOU CAN BRICK YOUR DSO IF YOU DO SOMETHING STUPID!*